kkwong44/kki-frontend/README.md

     This component lists the top 5 most liked albums or 4 on mobile devices.
 This is determined by number of likes in each album and user can like or unlike the album from the album cover.

 * Comments
     A list of comments will be shown here in descending order by date.
-Signed in user can leave a comments about the album and the owner of the comment can edit and delete their own comments.
+Signed in user can leave comments about the album and the owner of the comment can edit and delete their own comments.

 *Example of Album Photos Page*